noiseprotocol/noise_sig_spec/noise_sig.md

 The `"sig"` modifier can only be used with patterns where `"se"` is not sent by the responder and `"es"` is not sent by the initiator, and `"ss"` does not appear.
 Attempting to apply it other patterns is invalid.

-The `"sigi"` modifier only replaces `"se"` with a signature token, and can only be used with patterns where `"se"` is sent by the initiator.

-The `"sigr"` modifier only replaces `"es"` with a signature token, and can only be used with patterns where `"es"` is sent by the responder.

 The table below lists some example unmodified patterns on the left, and some signature-based patterns on the right:

 +----------------------------+----------------------------------+
 |     NK1:                   |         NK1sig:                  |